 It can seem daunting to wrap your head around some of the variables involved in electric vehicle charging.
 Understanding it requires some new thinking about how your vehicle gets energy – namely, how much any given charger can deliver, and how much your vehicle can take.

-All Volkswagen ID.4 models come with a 120-volt or Level 1 charger that’s best used for occasional or last-minute charging; think of it as filling a bathtub with a straw.
+A 120-volt or Level 1 charger is best used for occasional or last-minute charging; think of it as filling a bathtub with a straw.
 Most Volkswagen ID.4 owners will likely choose to add a Level 2 charger at home, which typically require a 240-volt plug (like those used for large home appliances) or are hard-wired into your circuits.

 What can be a bit challenging is that “Level 2” chargers have a variety of energy levels, and not all EVs can take as much energy as some Level 2 chargers can deliver.
 The important number for a Level 2 charger is its amperage rating, or how much electricity it pulls, which ranges from as low as 12 amps up to 80 amps, although most have a rating between 16 amps to 30 amps.

 Because batteries store energy in direct current, and U.S. homes run on alternating current, every EV comes with an on-board AC/DC converter.
 The Volkswagen ID.4 has a powerful 11 kW onboard converter, which means a Level 2 charger with 50 amps can completely recharge the ID.4 in about seven and a half hours, and more-common Level 2 chargers will take longer.

 The speediest recharge for EVs comes from DC fast charging – think of it as a fire hose instead of a straw.
 Using industrial-grade transformers and special plugs, these units provide a large flow of direct current that batteries can absorb much faster.
 Here too, DC fast chargers have different levels; almost all offer at least 50 kW of current, but some stations can offer far more to handle larger battery packs.